Living On Campus

 Our on-campus residence halls offer 7 different styles of housing.
 Our residents are adventurers, leaders, creatives, friends, and students.

 I love the amenities that Western Housing provides.
-It makes living on campus so convenient and easy!
+It makes living on campus so convenient, easy, and FUN!

 Housing Handbook 2022-2023